seyhunsaral/zbrac/README.md

 [1] :  The name zBrac is a portmanteau of the words zTree and brackets.
 It is pronounced ˈzibrək, like zebra (that's where the logo comes from)

+[2] : We used this sample file sentto the z-Tree mail group.
+Credits : Andreas Drichoutis